 Did you ever see grown men jumping over babies lined up in perfect symmetry?
 You probably didn’t, unless you attended El Colacho festival in Sasamon.
 The men wearing yellow (El Colachos) jump over the babies because there’s an old superstition saying this will protect the little ones from dispel and bad spirits.

-While we’re at it, I also have to mention Taragona’s largest human tower building competition.
+While we’re at it, I also have to mention Tarragona’s largest human tower building competition.
 The festival dates back to the 18th century, it takes place every year, and human towers (people climbing on other people’s shoulders) are as tall as 15 meters!
 No wonder this festival is a part of UNESCO’s Cultural Heritage list.

 Talking about curiosities did you know that…

 Spain was accidentally invaded by Britain in 2002?

 Back in 2002, the British marines accidentally disembarked on Spain’s coast instead of Gibraltar?
 Fortunately, the mistake was quickly acknowledged and no harm was done.

 Prostitution in Spain is legal but profiting from the sale of sex is not.
 Prostitutes in Spain are actually required to wear fluorescent vests during nights for their own safety while searching for customers.

 If you see a dirty floor at a bar or a restaurant, don’t go away.
 This actually means that this place is pretty good.
 Spanish people often throw food on the floor, especially in tapa bars.
 According to them, places with dirty floors mean good food because people eat so much that they have enough food to drop on the floor.